ccy7701/pf-visualiser/docs/spec-history.md

 `history` is a historical trend visualisation module for month-by-month personal finance tracking.

-The system visualises 12 months of historical values for:
+The system visualises a rolling 12-month window of historical values for:

 * Cash on Hand (COH)
 * Emergency Liquidity Reserve (ELR)
 * Employees Provident Fund (EPF)
 * total expenses
 * total income
+* Total Financial Position (TFP), where `TFP = COH + ELR + EPF`

 The most recent month is displayed on the right.
 Moving left goes backward through the prior months, one month per step.